kaitrepte/porE/README.md

 ./run.sh
 ```

-### Running with Python GUI
+## Installation to run with a Python GUI
 In the main folder of porE, there is a directory called *pyporE*.
 It contains a /src directory with all source files,
 and an executable *pypore.py* which allows to use a graphical user interface to carry out any of the above mentioned functionalities.

-To use this GUI, go to the corresponding /src directory, type
+To compile this code, do

+	cd pyporE/src/

 	bash compile_python.sh

+### Running the code
-and the code will be compiled.
-Then, simply execute
+After compiling the code, you can simply execute

 	python3 pypore.py